 - Physical therapy

 Your injury might also be an injury or illness that develops slowly over time.
-As long as your job caused it, you may be able to get compensated for the medical treatment you need to treat your injury or illness.
-The damage does not have to happen suddenly or all at once.
+If your injury is work-related, you may be able to recover costs for your medical treatment – the damage does not have to happen suddenly or all at once.
 For example, if your job requires repeated movement that results in knee pain, you might be compensated for treatment as long as you can prove disability.

 Vocational rehabilitation is a service that helps workers come back into the workplace after they have been injured.
 When you have to take time off work due to a workplace injury, it is your right to return to the same job you had before.

 Vocational rehabilitation can help you have an easier transition back into the workplace.
 This might include reducing the amount of work temporarily or reducing your hours until you can return to work full-time.
 It might also involve refreshing your skills by giving additional courses or training if needed.
 Vocational rehabilitation may vary, depending on your injuries and job.

 If your injury caused you to develop a temporary or permanent disability, G.S. § 97-29 entitles you to receive disability benefits through workers’ compensation.
 Disability benefits are based on whether you have total or partial disability and whether your disability is expected to be long-term.